isVoid/simple_GAN_practice/README.md

 require: see requirements.txt

+folder structure:
+--GAN
+  --log     #Where tensorboard log is saved
+  --mnist   #Where mnist dataset is placed
+  --model   #Where model and checkpoint file is saved --output  #Where generated images from each epoch is saved

 generator:
 fc1024 bn lrelu -> fc128*7*7 bn lrelu -> conv_transpose 14*14*64 bn lrelu -> conv_transpose 28*28*1 tanh